 One sugar glider typically costs anywhere between $250 to $300.
 That’s not a terrible price for something so exotic, but experts suggest that if you buy one, you should buy two.
 They are very social creatures and tend to get lonely easily.

-In addition to chronic loneliness, sugar gliders suffer from a variety of medical issues.
+In addition to chronic loneliness, sugar gliders suffer from a variety of health issues.
 Unfortunately, veterinarians are not accustomed to dealing with these creatures and have trouble diagnosing them.
 One of my sister’s sugar gliders, Rizzo, had a calcium deficiency and needed a splint on its minuscule paw.
 The splint was made from a Q-tip.
 Let’s all do a collective “awwwww.”
 However, nothing says high-maintenance like a fragile Q-tip splint.

 For such a tiny animal, sugar gliders are NOISY.
 They make bizarre barking noises.
 Since they’re nocturnal, they bark and screech all night long.
 It’s loud, piercing, and annoying.
 They also make a guttural purring sound when they’re feeling feisty.